MicrosoftDocs/dynamics365smb-docs/business-central/includes/report-99000759-scenario-include.md

-See the list of Work Centre setup in your company to help manage and schedule production activities more efficiently.
+Get a list of your work center setup, which can help you manage and schedule production activities efficiently.